Are you or is someone you know a champion for sustainability?

 Champions of Change nominations are evaluated based on:

-- The way(s) in which the nominee(s) has/have helped advance one or more of the WFU campus sustainability goals,
+- The way(s) in which the nominee(s) has/have helped advance one or more of the WFU campus sustainability goals or commitments

 - Leadership: John Wise, Vice President for Hospitality and Auxiliary Services (championing sustainability in all areas of Hospitality & Auxiliary Services)